At one in the morning, Henry made it all the way to Tyson's Pub.

 Charles grunted and began rinsing used mugs at the tap behind the counter.
 "And when you get back home, you better apologize to your wife for leaving her like that."

-"I should just give up on baseball," Henry muttered.
+Henry nodded, his eyes cast downward.
+He realized he had turned a bad situation worse, but he would make it up to Sarah.
+"I should just give up on baseball," he muttered.
 "It's gotten me into nothing but trouble.
 It didn't matter that black folks wanted me to play for the Pioneers.
 Whites thought I was a threat!
 All I was trying to do was play a lousy game!
 The game I love!
 Instead, I've lost my livelihood, my pride, my ... everything.
 I was jumped by a bunch of bigots!
 I got whipped senseless ... all because of my color!
 On top of that, Sarah's probably worried about me.
 It's all one giant mess!"

 "It know it seems bad now," Charles said as he set a washed mug into the dish rack.
 "But you're a great baseball player.
 And I don't know if you heard, but the Pioneers lost the last game of the season.
 They looked pretty bad out there.
 They aren't the same team without you and Willy.
 Not the same team at all."